-The second-year gyn onc fellow attends one monthly session of Colposcopy Clinic, performs loop excisional procedures as indicated, and is expected to learn the current management of cervical dysplasia.
+The second-year gyn onc fellow attends one monthly session of Colposcopy Clinic, performs loop excisional procedures as indicated and is expected to learn the current management of cervical dysplasia.

-The third-year gyn onc fellow attends one clinic session per week with Division faculty on a rotating basis to have comprehensive exposure to the evaluation of new patients, pre-operative counseling, post-operative visits, and surveillance.
+The third-year gyn onc fellow attends one clinic session per week with division faculty on a rotating basis to have comprehensive exposure to the evaluation of new patients, pre-operative counseling, post-operative visits and surveillance.
 The fellow is also expected to write chemotherapy orders for patients on clinical trials or receiving standard regimens.
-Evidence-based decision-making is emphasized and discussed in real time with Division faculty.
+Evidence-based decision-making is emphasized and discussed in real-time with division faculty.

-The first-year gynecologic oncology fellow has a year of protected time to perform comprehensive laboratory research and develop a thesis project under the direct supervision of Division faculty Bo Rueda, PhD, and Rosemary Foster, PhD.
-The Vincent Center for Reproductive Biology is located on the Mass General main campus.
+The first-year gynecologic oncology fellow has a year of protected time to perform comprehensive laboratory research and develop a thesis project under the direct supervision of faculty member Bo Rueda, PhD, and Rosemary Foster, PhD.
+The Vincent Center for Reproductive Biology (VCRB) is located on the Mass General main campus.
 The lab space includes independent investigators, post-doctoral students, other clinical fellows from subspecialties within the Department of Obstetrics & Gynecology, research assistants and lab technicians.
 The research efforts are centralized within the department to provide a collegial environment.

-The second- and third-year fellows have the opportunity to mine division databases for clinical topics, prepare trial concepts for presentation at the Gynecologic Oncology Group semi-annual meeting, mentor residents on clinical topics, and work on other research projects with Division faculty.
+The second- and third-year fellows have the opportunity to mine division databases for clinical topics, prepare trial concepts for presentation at the Gynecologic Oncology Group semi-annual meeting, mentor residents on clinical topics and work on other research projects with division faculty.

 There are presently two off-service rotations that provide additional expertise for the clinical fellows.

-One month is spent with Tim Russell, MD, chief of Gynecologic Radiation Oncology, during which time the fellow is required to be involved in all outpatient high dose-rate implants, attend a series of structured lectures by the radiation oncology staff, and attend dosimetry planning sessions.
-Dr. Russell serves as the co-chair of the NCI-Cervical Cancer Task Force, is a frequent program director for post-graduate courses within the SGO, and is nationally recognized for his clinical expertise and academic contributions.
-The educational goals for radiation oncology adhere closely those provided in the ABOG Guide to Learning in Gynecologic Oncology.
+One month is spent with Tim Russell, MD, chief of Gynecologic Radiation Oncology, during which time the fellow is required to be involved in all outpatient high dose-rate implants, attend a series of structured lectures by the radiation oncology staff and attend dosimetry planning sessions.
+Dr. Russell serves as the co-chair of the NCI-Cervical Cancer Task Force, is a frequent program director for post-graduate courses within the SGO and is nationally recognized for his clinical expertise and academic contributions.
+The educational goals for radiation oncology adhere closely to those provided in the ABOG Guide to Learning in Gynecologic Oncology.

 The second off-service rotation is a Gynecologic Pathology rotation offered in combination with Brigham & Women’s Hospital on an annual basis.
 This involves a week of post-graduate course material.
 The fellow is also required to attend sign-outs and conferences in pathology and cytology to provide sufficient immersion for a comprehensive, focused experience.

-The third year fellow is expected to present the Division Morbidity and Mortality data during Departmental Grand Rounds on a quarterly basis.
+The third-year fellow is expected to present the division Morbidity and Mortality data during Departmental Grand Rounds on a quarterly basis.
 The fellow is also charged with organizing the Wednesday didactic lectures series.